From the beginner to the elite athlete, we offer every pupil the opportunity to participate and develop in a wide range of sporting activities.

 The College has 9 outdoor and 2 indoor netball courts.

-Girls play Rounders in the Summer term competing at House, inter-school and County level.
-There are 7 teams across the age groups that compete on a weekly basis against schools from the south east and the Home Counties.
+Girls play Rounders in the Summer term competing at house, inter-school and county level.
+There are 12 teams across the age groups that compete against schools from the South-East and the Home Counties.

 Epsom College is well known for excellence in rugby, which is the major boys' sport in the Michaelmas term.
-We compete on a strong circuit, the current fixture list including Tonbridge, Eton, Harrow, Wellington, Cranleigh, RGS Guildford, Brighton, St John's Leatherhead, Dulwich and Eastbourne, and regularly field more than 16 sides on a Saturday afternoon.
+We compete on a strong circuit, the current fixture list includes St Pauls, Eton, Harrow, Wellington, Cranleigh, RGS Guildford, Brighton, St John's Leatherhead, Dulwich College and we regularly field more than 20 sides on a Saturday afternoon.

 The current Master in Charge is an RFU Level 4 coach, who formerly coached at Leicester Tigers and currently coaches Blackheath.
 He is assisted by a number of teachers, who are well qualified to coach rugby, as well as professional coaches, who come into College to deliver specialist coaching and staff INSET.